 Of course it could also be deployed to combat these infections in non-HIV- infected patients, increasing the effectiveness of therapies currently in use.
 It may represent a new and powerful weapon in the therapeutic arsenal against MDR-TB and XDR-TB.

 Thus P-MAPA, in combination with current therapies, might be an important contribution to the treatment of infectious diseases caused by intracellular pathogens, such as TB.

 Together with the Farmabrasilis policy of cost-free licensing for disadvantaged populations, we hope that this approach will benefit large numbers of people in geographic regions with a high prevalence of HIV.

 Farmabrasilis has four valuable assets to share with partners.

 Product.
 P-MAPA is one of the few medicines with immunotherapeutic action in the pipeline today that, according to evidence, could help face such major challenges as TB or malaria.

 Time savings.
-P-MAPA has 17 years of development behind it, and is ready for clinical trials.
+P-MAPA has several years of development behind it, and is ready for clinical trials.

 Cost savings.
 Achieving the current stage of development of P-MAPA usually requires massive amounts of funds.